Lapin0t/grothendieck-cern/README.md

 colds, but also, for example, very serious conditions such as pelvic organ prolapse in very advanced states.
-I recently had the translation of a Chinese newspaper article on this subject, which sheds some light on the differences between scientific practice---in particular medical practice in Western countries such as France or Switzerland---and practice in China, where an entirely new technique for healing very advanced organ prolapse was found by a young woman doctor who had very little formal education behind her, but who was highly motivated to to heal a specific case.
+I recently had the translation of a Chinese newspaper article on this subject, which sheds some light on the differences between scientific practice—in particular medical practice in Western countries such as France or Switzerland—and practice in China, where an entirely new technique for healing very advanced organ prolapse was found by a young woman doctor who had very little formal education behind her, but who was highly motivated to to heal a specific case.
 On the other hand, she found